 What happened to Gabby Petito?
-The Long Island native, 22, was reported missing on September 11 after she embarked on a cross-country trip with her fiancé, Brian Laundrie, in July.
-After Laundrie, 23, returned to his parents’ home in North Port, Florida, without Petito, her family became concerned about her whereabouts.
-Keep reading to find out what happened leading up to her disappearance and get updates.
+The Long Island native was reported missing on September 11, 2021, after embarking on a cross-country trip with her fiancé, Brian Laundrie, that July.
+After Laundrie returned to his parents’ home in North Port, Florida, without Petito, her family became concerned about her whereabouts.

 Who Was Gabby Petito?

-She was a 22-year-old student and Florida resident who was originally from Long Island.
+She was a 22-year-old student and Florida resident who was originally from Long Island, New York.

 In July 2021, Petito and her fiancé, Laundrie, packed up her 2012 Ford Transit van and went on a road trip to visit national parks, as part of the “van life” movement on social media.
 Petito was last seen traveling in the Grand Teton and Yellowstone areas of Wyoming.
 They had also visited states like Kansas, Colorado and Utah along the way.